Welcome on Margriet's site!

 when we transpose flute-music the way we learned above?

-You will understand the alto saxophone is a bigger instrument, which
+You will understand that the alto saxophone is a bigger instrument, which

 sounds much lower than a flute or a violin does.